csdcorp/local_image_provider/README.md

 retrieved in a format compatible with the ImageProvider.
 Note that this plugin has no UI components, it provides information about local photos that can be used to develop other applications.

+## Recent Updates
+The 0.5.2 version of this plugin added permission handling.
+Previous versions used external permission plugins to handle the required platform permissions but those dependencies were causing problems so they've been removed.
+The initialize method now handles permission checking.

 *Note*: This plugin is under development and will be extended over the coming weeks.